Think You Can Go 30 Days Without Any Sugar?

 Think you can go 30 Days without Sugar?

-Most people don’t think that they can, but a sugar free diet is a great way to give your health a boost and extend your life.
-If you were thinking about joining an expensive weight loss program – where you are stuck buying their food – I have a better (and healthier) option for you.
+Most people don’t think that they can, but a sugar-free diet is a great way to give your health a boost and extend your life.
+If you were thinking about joining an expensive weight loss program – where you get stuck buying their food – I have a better (and healthier) option for you.

 Sugar is harmful: Despite what the sugar industry and medical associations are saying, sugar is harmful.
 It is harmful in three ways:

-- Sugar is addictive: For many of you who read this blog regularly, you know just how powerful sugar addiction can be.
+• Sugar is addictive: For many of you who read this blog regularly, you know just how powerful sugar addiction is.
 Sugar often feels like it has the power to control us instead of the other way around.
 Sugar addiction shares common traits with all addictions, including: hoarding, binging, using the addiction to change moods, and many other addictive-like behaviors.
 Seeing sugar as an addiction explains a lot of how we act around sugar and is likely the reason why so many of us yo-yo diet.
-If you really don’t think sugar is addictive, try staying away from it for a few days and see; most people become acutely aware of just how addicting sugar can be when they remove it from their lives.
+If you really don’t think sugar is addictive, try staying away from it for a few days and see; most people become acutely aware of just how addicting sugar is when they remove it from their lives.

-- Weight loss: Sugar has more to do with weight gain than you might have been led to believe by medical and nutritional professionals.
-Sugar does contain empty calories, but sugar is also special in its ability to add to your waistline.
-Your body has certain energy needs and once those needs are met by what you are eating, any excess sugar in your blood stream is going to be stored as fat.
+• Weight loss: Sugar has more to do with weight gain than you (and medical/nutritional professionals) might believe.
+Sugar contains empty calories, but sugar is also special in its ability to add to your waistline.
+Your body has certain energy needs and once those needs are met by what you are eating, any excess sugar in your blood stream will be stored as fat.
 Excess sugar is very common when you are eating sugar and foods that act like sugar on a consistent basis.
 Keeping sugar out of your diet keeps your blood sugar low and, consequently, keeps your body from storing fat.

 Break the Habit, Break the Cycle